Ava Gardner: Roles

 She next appeared again with Burt Lancaster, her co-star from The Killers, this time with Kirk Douglas and Fredric March, in Seven Days in May (1964), a thriller about an attempted military takeover of the US government.
-Gardner played a former love interest of Lancaster's who could have been instrumental in Douglas preventing a coup against the President of the United States.
+Gardner played a former love interest of Lancaster's who could be instrumental in preventing a coup against the President of the United States.

 John Huston chose Gardner for the part of Sarah, the wife of Abraham (played by George C. Scott), in the Dino De Laurentiis film The Bible: In the Beginning..., which was released in 1966.
 In a 1964 interview, she talked about why she accepted the role:

 He [Huston] had more faith in me than I did myself.
 Now I'm glad I listened, for it is a challenging role and a very demanding one.
 I start out as a young wife, and age through various periods, forcing me to adjust psychologically to each age.
 It is a complete departure for me, and most intriguing.
 In this role, I must create a character, not just play one.

 Two years later, in 1966, Gardner briefly sought the role of Mrs. Robinson in Mike Nichols' The Graduate (1967).
 She reportedly called Nichols and said "I want to see you!
 I want to talk about this Graduate thing!"
 Nichols never seriously considered her for the part, preferring to cast a younger woman (Anne Bancroft was 35, while Gardner was 44), but he did visit her hotel, where he later said "she sat at a little French desk with a telephone, she went through every movie star cliché.
 She said, 'All right, let's talk about your movie.
 First of all, I strip for nobody.'"
 Gardner moved to London in 1966, undergoing an elective hysterectomy to allay her worries of contracting the uterine cancer that had claimed the life of her mother.
 Two years later, she appeared in Mayerling, in which she played the supporting role of Austrian Empress Elisabeth of Austria, with James Mason as Emperor Franz Joseph I.

 Her last appearance was in 1986 in the television film Maggie.
 Gardner authored a book about her life titled Ava: My Story published by Random House Publishing Group in 1990.